Wictor Wilen

 How to patch the Distributed Cache in SharePoint 2013

 Introduction In SharePoint 2013 the Distributed Cache plays a very important role, it is a key component for performance and caching.
 An incorrectly configured or managed Distributed Cache will cause issues, with your farm.
 I’ve even seen blogs recommending turning it off, most likely due to that they don’t manage the cache properly and get into a situation where it causes even worse performance problems.
-One of the good things with the Distributed Cache is that is not a SharePoint service, it is a standalone service called AppFabric 1.
+One of the good things with the Distributed Cache is that is not a SharePoint service, it is a standalone service called AppFabric 1.1 for Windows Server.
+Initially the guidance from Microsoft was that the Distributed Cache (DC) would be patched together with SharePoint and we should keep our hands off it.
+But that has over the time changed and allowed us to take advantage of the fixes and improvements that the AppFabric team does to the service.
+So, it is our responsibility to patch the Distributed Cache.
+But how do we do it?

 SharePoint 2013